ssokolow/gtk-recent-scrubber/README.md

 So far, it will...

-1. watch the default recent list for every screen of every display in your X11 session and filter out URIs that match a blacklist of prefixes.
+1. Watch the default recent list for every screen of every display in your X11 session and filter out URIs that match a blacklist of prefixes.
 (Like the [HistoryBlock](https://addons.mozilla.org/en-US/firefox/addon/historyblock/) extension for Firefox)